WHUIR/PDMM/README.md

 ***
 Anonther file you should prepare is the `word similarity` file.
 In our paper, we use the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) calculated on [word embeddings](https://code.google.com/archive/p/word2vec/).
 This can be prepared in advance.

+You also need to provide word2id file for launching the program, the data format is described as follows:
+> word,id

+**example**:
+> apple,0

 ## Parameter Explanation

 `beta`: the hyper-parameter beta, and the alpha is calculated as 50/numTopic